 (7) ERCOT shall ensure that any RTM Energy Bid is monotonically non-increasing.
 The QSE representing the Controllable Load Resource shall be responsible for all RTM Energy Bids, including bids updated by ERCOT as described above.

-(8) A Controllable Load Resource with a telemetered status of OUTL is not considered as dispatchable capacity by SCED.
+(8) If a Controllable Load Resource telemeters a status of OUTL, it is not considered as dispatchable capacity by SCED.
 A QSE may use this function to inform ERCOT of instances when the Controllable Load Resource is unable to follow SCED Dispatch Instructions.
 Under all telemetered statuses including OUTL, the remaining telemetry quantities submitted by the QSE shall represent the operating conditions of the Controllable Load Resource that can be verified by ERCOT.
 A QSE representing a Controllable Load Resource with a telemetered status of OUTL is still obligated to provide any applicable Ancillary Service Resource Responsibilities previously awarded to that Controllable Load Resource.
+This paragraph does not apply to Energy Storage Resources (ESRs).

 (9) Energy Offer Curves that were constructed in whole or in part with proxy Energy Offer Curves shall be so marked in all ERCOT postings or references to the energy offer.